 Standsted is the largest operational base for Ryanair which is Europe’s largest low cost carrier and the worlds largest international airline.
 It is also home to Harrods Aviation allowing VIP aircraft’s to land there, such as Air Force One carrying the president of the United States.

 Southend is based in Essex and claims it only takes 15 minuets to go through arrivals from plane to train with hand luggage!
-A common job for our same day couriers London Airports to collect passports, tickets or lost luggage, it is very common so if you find your self in a situation where time is of the essence give us a call and we can arrange a driver to be with you asap!
-Take a look on our website to find out more and the services we provide. http://allaboutfreight.co.uk/
+A common job for our London same day couriers going to the Airports to collect passports, tickets or lost luggage, it is very common so if you find your self in a situation where time is of the essence give us a call and we can arrange a driver to be with you asap!

 The Busy M25

 The M25 is a route we often have to use with our same day couriers in London, it is 117 miles long circulating all of greater London.
-If you kept at a speed of 70 mph on the M25 (which would be rare) it would still take you 1 hour 40 mins to get around it.
+If you kept at a speed of 70 mph on the M25 (which would be rare) it would still take you 1 hour 40 minutes to get around it.
 It is one of the most important roads in Britain thus making it the busiest too.
 It goes through 5 counties which are Kent, Sussex, Northampton, Hertfordshire and Essex.
 Many junctions were built to allow access to businesses close by, also serving local offices and retail centres.
-The M25 has always struggled with the high demand of vehicles utilising its path and has been widened a couple of times to help with the volume of traffic but still needs further developing to ease the constant congestion through peak hours. find out more about the improvements plans being made for the M25 here …. https://highwaysengland.co.uk/projects/m25-junction-8-junction-improvement/
+The M25 has always struggled with the high demand of vehicles utilising its path and has been widened a couple of times to help with the volume of traffic but still needs further developing to ease the constant congestion through peak hours.

 Did you know?
 The M25 is the most accident prone road in the whole of Britain, stacking up an accident total to over 7650!
 Not only is it the most famous motorway in the UK, but it was the first motorway to be built whilst considering the environment and noise pollution.
 Mounds were built alongside it to reduce the noise made by the millions of vehicles it carries, but also over 2 million trees and shrubs were planted to help the wildlife regain some of its previous inhabitants which also acts as a “green Eco blind” to hide the view of its existence.
 If your in need of an urgent delivery in and around London and require a Same Day Delivery then give us a call and we can organise a courier to get your shipment delivered, anything from a small van through to an artic lorry.